ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/cell-editing/index.md

   Both `focusIn()` and `focusOut()` for this editor are logged to the console.
-Note that `focusIn()` and `focusOut()` are only called when the user is tabbing between cells when editing, they are not called as the user double clicks on a cell to start editing that cell, or the user finishes editing that cell by e.g. hitting the Enter key.
+Note that `focusIn()` and `focusOut()` are only called when the user is tabbing between cells when editing, they are not called as the user double clicks on a cell to start editing that cell, or the user finishes editing that cell by e.g. hitting the <kbd>Enter</kbd> key.
-- The 'Suppress Navigable' column is not navigable using `Tab`.
+- The 'Suppress Navigable' column is not navigable using <kbd>Tab</kbd>.
 In other words, when tabbing around the grid, you cannot tab onto this cell.
 - The 'Not Editable' column is not editable, so when the row goes into edit mode, this column is not impacted.
 Also when editing, this column is not navigated to when tabbing.
 - The button will start editing line two.
 It uses the API to start editing a cell, however the result is that the whole row will become editable starting with the specified cell.
 - `cellValueChanged` and `rowValueChanged` events are logged to console.